AndManGames/GameArt/README.md

 <h3 align="center">GameArt</h3>

   <p align="center">
-    Create printable art from your mouse movement.
+    Create printable art with the movement of your mouse.
     <br />
     <a href="https://github.com/AndManGames/GameArt"><strong>Explore the source code »</strong></a>
     <br />